 Aspire recommends families work with their schools and regional offices when they have concerns and they may file a complaint form with the school site principal.
 However, if an individual or family feels uncomfortable going to through the school site, they may file their complaint with the Title IX Coordinator for their region.
-A link to our Uniform Complaint Process and Forms is below
+Our Uniform Complaint Process and Forms are below:

 The following individuals are designated as the Title IX Coordinators/Non-discrimination Compliance Officers for Aspire Public Schools in each of our regions:

 Pamela Saberton, Regional Director of Student Services

 1001 22nd Ave

 Oakland, CA 94606

 Los Angeles Schools